Skip to content

 Auersvald hemostatic mesh

 I apply the hemostatic mesh developed by Drs.
-André and Luiz Auersvald to eliminate dead space, drastically reduce the risk of hematoma, and eliminate the need for drains.
-The mesh is removed in forty-eight hours in the office, simply and painlessly.
+André and Luiz Auersvald to eliminate dead space, help reduce the risk of hematoma, and eliminate the need for drains.
+The mesh is removed in forty-eight hours in the office, with minimal discomfort.

 Indications and ideal candidates for the neck lift